Why businesses are failing to brand themselves successfully in the digital era

 Let's take a look at Dollar Shave Club

 On March 6, 2012, Dollar Shave Club released a video advertisement that was made in one day, in a warehouse, for only $4500.
 Within 48 hours, that same ad had turned Dollar Shave Club from an anonymous startup into a flourishing business with over 12,000 orders.
 Today, that ad has over 26 million views.

 Not a bad effort, to put it mildly.
 Even seven years later, that ad is still hilarious and does a fantastic job of promoting the humorous, irreverent brand image that Dollar Shave Club touts to this day.
 But it is a little dated.
 So what is Dollar Shave Club doing with its ads currently?

 The answer, miraculously, is somehow: better.

-“Get Ready,” Dollar Shave Club’s July 11, 2018 video ad, manages to outdo its the company's first advertising effort in almost every way.
-It retains the cheeky, in your face attitude of its 2012 predecessor, whilst also pushing an image of cultural diversity and inclusion.
-It’s the 2012 ad, revamped to reflect the massive societal changes that have taken place over the past seven years and directed at evolving Dollar Shave Club’s brand image to capture a wider customer-base than ever before.
+"Get Ready," Dollar Shave Club's July 11, 2018 video ad, manages to outdo its the company's first advertising effort in almost every way.
+It retains the cheeky, in your face attitude of its 2012 predecessor, while also pushing an image of cultural diversity and inclusion.
+It's the 2012 ad, revamped to reflect the massive societal changes that have taken place over the past seven years and directed at evolving Dollar Shave Club's brand image to capture a broader customer base than ever before.

-Even better, there’s no product or service pushing in the entire ad.
+Even better, no product or service is pushing in the entire ad.

 You never once hear a deep-voiced announcer rattle off the features of a razor or a hair gel.